7 Facts from our Zoloft Review

 |Recommended dosage (actual dosage determined by your doctor)||10 mg per day||25-50 mg per day||20 – 60 mg per day||200 mg per day||10 – 40 mg per day|

-Depression and anxiety are caused by different factors, including external and internal factors.
+Depression and anxiety are caused by different factors, both external and internal.
 For the internal factors, depression and anxiety can be inherited from one’s parents.
 Such individuals can be said to be predisposed to depression.
 Unfortunately, most people do not know they inherited this trait.

 If you are interested in understanding how your genes may predispose you to anxiety, depression, or other psychiatric disorders, you should sequence your DNA!

-Most DNA tests decode only 0.02% of individual genetic makeup, thereby producing a less reliable result.
-Nebula Genomics interprets 100% of your DNA with our 30X Whole Genome Sequencing, providing you with a more detailed and reliable result.
+Most DNA tests decode only 0.02% of genetic makeup, producing less reliable results.
+Nebula Genomics interprets 100% of your DNA with our 30X Whole Genome Sequencing, providing a more detailed and reliable result.

 You will also get access to the Nebula Research Library, where you can stay up to date with the most cutting-edge genomic research and learn how it applies to your DNA results.
 You can also use our powerful, browser-based genome exploration tools to answer any questions about your DNA.
 We also uphold our customers’ privacy; thus, you can rely on us to help you through your journey of discovery without risking the confidentiality of your most personal information.

-You may be interested in a different SSRI called Lexapro or you could check out DNA tests that specifically focus on mental illnesses to guide treatment options including Genomind, Genesight, and Incite Health.
+You may be interested in a different SSRI called Lexapro, or check out DNA tests that specifically focus on mental illnesses to guide treatment options, such as Genomind, Genesight, and Incite Health.

-If you’re interested in general health and well being in addition to mental health, you may be interested in these other at-home tests, some that include prescription products:
+If you’re interested in general health and well-being in addition to mental health, you may be interested in these other at-home tests, some of which include prescription products: